-In this area of study students consider religions in Australia, past and present, and the influences on Australian religious composition, in particular migration and secularisation.
-They explore how the communities and later institutions of these religions perceived themselves and expressed their collective identity in Australia.
-This expression of collective identity may have been cohesive or diverse, with different religious communities and their distinctive identities contributing to the whole identity of the religious tradition.
+In this area of study students consider spiritualities and religion in Australia, past and present, and the influences on Australian religious composition, from colonisation, migration and secularisation.
+They explore how the communities and later institutions of these spiritualities, religious traditions and religious denominations perceived themselves and expressed their collective identity in Australia.
 Students also examine the influence of religion on the personal identity of members.
-They explore the influence of religions on the development of social infrastructure in Australia, and consider factors such as the laws governing the provision of education and welfare.
-This exploration should include the interfaith and ecumenical initiatives between and within religions in Australia.
+They explore the influence of spiritualities, religious traditions and religious denominations on the development of social infrastructure in Australia and consider factors such as the laws governing the provision of education and welfare.